tml/cadmus/Chapter-1/Part IV: Loops.md

 Write a function, that when given a number, prints an array of all its factors.

 #### Ex 4 (Music)
-Write a function, that prints the song [99 Bottles of Beer](http://99-bottles-of-beer.net/lyrics.html), with a loop.
+Write a function, that prints the lyics of [99 Bottles of Beer](http://99-bottles-of-beer.net/lyrics.html), with a loop.
 Extension: Add a variable to change the number of bottles.

 ### While loop